justVladislav/ProbePioneer/README.md

 Each class encapsulates specific functionalities and is implemented across its respective header and source files for better organization and modularity of the codebase.

 ## Installation
+### In Both Cases before building the Project, please delete content In cmake_build_debug folders and in out/build/debug Folder!

 1. Download the repository as zip file on your Computer and unpack the zip File.